Table of Contents

 Mistake #01 - Not being clear about what you want to know from the survey

 Make sure you are very specific about the questions you’re asking and what type of feedback you’re looking for.
-If you need help with this, feel free to check out our list of feedback survey questions and examples.
+If you need help with this, feel free to check out our list of feedback survey questions and examples, as well as the Ultimate Guide to Customer Feedback.

 Mistake #02 - Surveying too often